solving sql server problems for millions of dbas and developers since 2006

 • Another item to keep in mind is that the LEFT and RIGHT OUTER JOIN logic is opposite of one another.
 So you can change either the order of the tables in the specific join statement or change the JOIN from left to right or vice versa and get the same results.

-• Self -Join - In this circumstance, the same table is specified twice with two different aliases in order to match the data within the same table.
+• SQL Self Join - In this circumstance, the same table is specified twice with two different aliases in order to match the data within the same table.

-Let's walk through examples from the AdventureWorks sample database that is available for SQL Server to provide examples of each type of join then provide some insight into the usage and sample result sets.
+Let's walk through examples from the AdventureWorks sample database that is available for SQL Server to provide example SQL statements for each type of JOIN then provide some insight into the usage and sample result sets.

 SQL Server INNER JOIN Example

-In this example we are joining between the Sales.SalesOrderDetail and Production.Product tables.
+In the following query we have a SQL INNER JOIN clause between the Sales.SalesOrderDetail and Production.Product tables.
 The tables are aliased with the following: SOD for Sales.SalesOrderDetail and P for Production.Product.
-The JOIN logic is based on matching records in the SOD.ProductID and P.ProductID columns.
-The records are filtered by only returning records with the SOD.UnitPrice greater than 1000.
+The JOIN condition is based on matching rows in the SOD.ProductID and P.ProductID columns.
+The records are filtered by only returning records with the SOD.UnitPrice (column name) greater than 1000.
 Finally, the result set is returned in order with the most expensive first based on the ORDER BY clause and only the highest 100 products based on the TOP clause.

 USE MSSQLTips;